 Now that you’ve seen the statistics, you might be wondering if there’s any way a health insurance plan could cover some or all of your expenses.

 Two definitions from the American Medical Association (AMA) need be studied in order to answer this question more clearly:

-Cosmetic surgery entails modifying normal structures in order to improve one’s appearance and self-confidence.
+Cosmetic surgery Seattle WA entails modifying normal structures in order to improve one’s appearance and self-confidence.

 Procedures done on defective body structures resulting from congenital malformations, developmental abnormalities, trauma, disease, infection, or malignancies are referred to as reconstructive surgery.